 on our profession.
 Find out more about CPA-PAC involvement.

 CPA-PAC is non-partisan and is registered with the Texas Ethics Commission.

 CPA-PAC contributes much-needed funds to political candidates as well as incumbents who understand the importance of a sound Texas economy and the critical role of the CPA in preserving the state’s business climate.
 Contributions are made year-round

 – not only during an election cycle – as modern policymakers must continually raise funds to meet the demands of campaigning.
-See the 2018 Campaign Budget.
+See the CPA PAC 2020 Campaign Budget

 How does the CPA-PAC work?

 CPA-PAC is directed by the TXCPA PAC committee, whose volunteer members are appointed by the TXCPA Chairman.
 The PAC committee works closely with local chapters and their Public Affairs committees to determine which policymakers should receive CPA-PAC contributions.

 Of all the funds contributed to the CPA-PAC, 75 percent goes directly back to chapters for donation to their local lawmakers , while the remaining 25 percent is donated to candidates in campaigns for statewide office.

 Administrative expenses involved in CPA-PAC’s day-to-day operations are underwritten by the Texas Society of CPAs.